 With the back leg being in front, has created this developing torque through the body, a force that travels to the top of the spine, the head, and arms.

-During or osteopathic examination and evaluation, we are able to see how a chain reaction could be compromised, how a lesion or a dysfunction could hinder an efficient chain reaction, or how a compromised chain reaction could be the source of the dysfunction.
+During or osteopathic examination and evaluation, we can see how a chain reaction could be compromised, how a lesion or dysfunction could hinder an efficient chain reaction, or how a compromised chain reaction could be the source of the dysfunction.